Virtualization Tuning and Optimization Guide

 # virsh blkiotune virtual_machine

-<blkio>parameters, refer to the following command and replace values according to your environment:
+virsh blkiotunecommand and replace option values according to your environment:

 # virsh blkiotune virtual_machine [--weight number] [--device-weights string]